kishlay-kk/FakeNewsDetector/README.md

 IDF (Inverse Document Frequency): Words that occur many times a document, but also occur many times in many others, may be irrelevant.
 IDF is a measure of how significant a term is in the entire corpus.
 The TfidfVectorizer converts a collection of raw documents into a matrix of TF-IDF features.
 It then uses a **Passive Aggressive Classifier** to classify the text.
 Passive Aggressive algorithms are online learning algorithms.
 Such an algorithm remains passive for a correct classification outcome, and turns aggressive in the event of a miscalculation, updating and adjusting.
 Unlike most other algorithms, it does not converge.
 Its purpose is to make updates that correct the loss, causing very little change in the norm of the weight vector.
 Using both of them I was able to achieve an accuracy of **92.82%** on the given dataset.
+The data set can be downloaded from google drive via this [link](https://drive.google.com/file/d/1p0lAVly-rmny--3Kb9000qZyLt8Px1HL/view?usp=sharing)